Closing date 7 August 2018, by 5pm

-Anderson Law LLP, a boutique intellectual property and commercial law practice, is offering a training contract to start in February 2018.
+Anderson Law LLP, a niche intellectual property and commercial law practice, is offering a training contract to start in 2019, possibly earlier.

-Anderson Law’s clients are made up primarily of high-tech companies (including biotechnology, medical research, IT and engineering companies) and universities (including their technology transfer units).
+Anderson Law’s clients are made up primarily of high-tech companies (including bio-technology, medical research and computer companies) and universities (including their technology transfer units).

 We also write practitioner-based books and materials, for Oxford University Press, LexisNexis, Bloomsbury Professional Publishing and the Law Society.
 The topics covered have included intellectual property, technology law, transactions in biotechnology and pharmaceutical industries, contract drafting and commercial law.